ajloza/Micrograd.jl/README.md

 >"What I cannot create, I do not understand"
 \- RPF

 This is hopefully useful for education purposes.
-Any bugs were likely introduced in the porting from Andrej's implementation.
+Any bugs were likely introduced by me in the porting from Andrej's implementation.

 ## Notes